-As provided in the Product Annex, the Shares can be issued in registered form and the Shareholders' register is conclusive evidence of the ownership of such Shares.
+The Shares are issued in registered form and the Shareholders' register is conclusive evidence of the ownership of such Shares.

-Registered Shares may be issued with or without share certificates.
-In the absence of a specific request for the issuance of share certificates at the time of application, Registered Shares will in principle be issued without share certificates.
-The uncertificated form enables the Company to effect redemption instructions without undue delay and consequently the Company recommends investors to maintain their Registered Shares in uncertificated form.
-If an investor (or an agent acting on behalf of the investor) requests the issuance of Registered Shares in the form of share certificates, such certificates will be sent at the investor's sole risk to such investor (or any agent which has been appointed by the investor), within 30 calendar days of completion of the registration process or transfer.
+Shares may be issued with or without share certificates.
+In the absence of a specific request for the issuance of share certificates at the time of application, Shares will in principle be issued without share certificates.
+The uncertificated form enables the Company to effect redemption instructions without undue delay and consequently the Company recommends investors to maintain their Shares in uncertificated form.
+If an investor (or an agent acting on behalf of the investor) requests the issuance of Shares in the form of share certificates, such certificates will be sent at the investor's sole risk to such investor (or any agent which has been appointed by the investor), within 30 calendar days of completion of the registration process or transfer.